Shrie/Compiler/README.md

 ### Compiler

-Writing a compiler in c# to compile micro pascal
+Writing a compiler in C# to compile micro pascal

 We are Team 9, Team BSoD